-You begin to see the power of the shoe industry to bend common sense and even biomechanical function right out of our lives.
-Money is made on shoe sales and painful feet, not strong and healthy feet.
-A “high” arch is a problem only for the ill-fitting products of standardized dress- and athletic shoe companies.
+Perhaps you are beginning to see the power of the shoe industry to bend common sense and even biomechanical function right out of our lives.
+Fortunes are made on both shoe sales and the treatment of painful, injured feet.
+Nobody is making money on strong and healthy feet.
+A “high” arch is a problem only for the ill-fitting standardized products of the dress-and-athletic shoe companies.

 There’s a deeper question in all this barefoot talk, I think.
 The issue is not, won’t I step on something painful or icky.
 The deeper question is, won’t I step on the Earth?
-The shoes that distort our bodies’ feeling and function also disconnect us from the earth.
+The conventional shoes that mask our bodies’ feeling and function also disconnect us from the earth.
 We do not think about this, working in our offices behind non-opening windows, perched high above the earth in steel-girder structures encased in concrete.
 We sleep and move in climate controlled homes and vehicles where we have to look at an instrument to know the temperature outside.
-There’s more of submarine or spaceship about our lifestyle than mother nature, it seems.
+There’s more of a submarine or spaceship about our lifestyles today than mother nature, it seems.

-I stumble out of my back door in the morning, half in the dream world and half hounded by the storm of anxieties rising in my head.
+I stumble out of my back door in the morning, half in the dream world of the night before and half in the storm of anxieties about my day ahead.
 But the minute I get my feet on the ground in the backyard?
 Bam.
 Here!
 Now!
 Aho!
 Plugged into real time.
-The flock of distractions disappear and then there I am, surrounded by What’s Really Going On: a rising sun, a biting wind, a cloudy sky, barking alley dogs, redbud blossoms, dew, snow, frost, the damn woodchuck eating my flowers, unmowed grass.
+The flock of mental distractions disappear and then there I am, surrounded by What’s Really Going On: a rising sun, a biting wind, a cloudy sky, barking alley dogs, redbud blossoms, dew, snow, frost, the damn woodchuck eating my flowers, unmowed grass.
 Mushrooms over here; dog turds over there.
 I’m alive, in nature and participating in it.
 Just another creature, ha adam.
 Connected to the Source like all the other creatures above and below.

 Fortunately, the treatment for our nature-dissociation is right underneath our feet.
 Reconnecting with the earth from which our food comes, the four legged and the many legged, the winged ones, the waters, the mineral spirits, the life.
 When you open an I-Thou relationship with the earth, you learn there’s a lot more underfoot than glass and bacteria.

-There is a lot of trash and trauma on the earth.
+Yes, there is a lot of trash and trauma on the surface of our wounded planet.
 And this is painful and necessary to experience firsthand with every barefoot step.
-But there is also a living spiritual connection to our Source, and all our relations.
+But there is also a living spiritual connection to our Source there, and all our relations.
 That real estate out there?
 It can heal you.

 So.
 Take your shoes off, go for a slow walk, and prepare to be amazed.